Websoft9Archive/ansible-ghost/docs/solution-backup.md

 Manual backups for applications is to make a minimized backup by **Exporting source code and database of applications**.

-View the following list to understand this kind of backup
+View the following list to understand this kind of backup.

 ```
 - Backup scope: database and applications